Great Greed: Gameplay

-Battle

 Each battle action in Great Greed is assigned to a button.
 The "A" button attacks, the "B" button defends and the "Start" button attempts to escape from the battle.
 Magic scrolls that the player has found or purchased can be set to one of the four directional buttons on the directional pad, with "Down" being the only direction in which the player can assign a healing spell.
 Sam and the enemy attack at the same time, with healing occurring before attacking.

 Multiple endings

 At the end of the game, the king asks the player if they wish the main character to marry one of his daughters.
 Out of his five daughters, Gum Drop is engaged to be married, while the other four (Cup Cake, Citrus, Candy, and Truffle) are presented as available (although Princess Cup Cake is only eleven years old, and the king states the main character will have to wait until she's grown).
 While the player can pick any of the four, they can also talk Gum Drop out of her betrothal upon repeated interaction.

 In addition, the player is also able (with repeated interaction) to talk the Court Witch (Microwave), Chief of Bodyguards (Lunch Box), Court Administrator (either Time Out or Lunch Break because of a localization inconsistency), or even break up the marriage of the king and queen to marry someone out of any of the ten characters present in the final scene.
+This makes the game one of the first video games (possibly the very first) in history to give the option of same-sex marriage for the player.